catie-aq/blog-vaniila/_i18n/en/_posts/2023-06-27-Question_answering.md

  <br>

 <p style="text-align:justify;">
-For each of the datasets, we created questions with no answers in the associated context.
-To do this, for a given context, we removed the expected answer and replaced the original question with a random one (which may have come from the original dataset, or from one of the other three).
-We made sure that the new question was not the same as the previous one.	<br>
+For each of the datasets, we generated questions without answers within the associated context.
+To achieve this, for a given context, we removed the anticipated answer and replaced the original question with a random one, which could be sourced from the original dataset or any of the other three datasets.
+We ensured that the new question was distinct from the previous one. <br>
 We thus end up with an augmented dataset whose answer may or may not be present in the context, for a total of 227,726 (221,350 for training, 6,376 for testing) question/answer/context triples.
-These new unanswered questions have been indexed in a dataset called <a href="https://huggingface.co/datasets/CATIE-AQ/frenchQA">FrenchQA</a>, which we are making available in open-source. <br>
+These new unanswered questions have been indexed in a dataset called <a href="https://huggingface.co/datasets/CATIE-AQ/frenchQA">FrenchQA</a>, which is now available in open-source.<br>

-The idea of using a question that has already been asked to replace an original question, rather than a completely external question that has never been seen before, is to try and make the model more robust.
-Indeed, the fact that the same question has several possible answers (in this case, an answer and a "non-answer") should, according to our hypothesis, enable us to have a model that doesn't specialize in answering a given answer to a given question, but remains generalist.
-In other words, it should focus on the phenomenon of seeking an answer rather than providing an absolute answer.
+The idea of using a question that has previously been asked to substitute an original question, rather than introducing an entirely new question, is to enhance the model's robustness.
+Indeed, the fact that the same question has several possible answers (in this case, an answer and a "non-answer") should, according to our hypothesis, enable us to have a model that doesn't specialize in providing a specific answer to a particular question, but remains generalist.
+In other words, it should focus on the phenomenon of seeking an answer rather than delivering an absolute answer.
 </p>
 <br><br>